-The Annual Report for the year ended 30 June 2017 has been completed and was adopted by Council at its meeting on 27 September.
+The preparation of the Annual Report for the year ended 30 June 2017 is progressing well and is on schedule for adoption at the Council meeting on 27 September.
 The Annual Report outlines what was achieved during the 2016/2017 year compared to what was programmed in the LTP and Annual Plan for that year, both in terms of activity service delivery and financial performance.